Pinepool/4gsnake/README.md

 ### Some enhancements you could make:
 * Redo the whole thing from scratch - code 🍝
 * Two players?
+* How the heck does encoding work - make it prettier than basic ASCII

 Note: This was initially started (and the bulk of the programming done) one month after my being introduced to Genero so it's full of wonderful jank